Make use of all those tax deductions Germany has to offer

 There is no legal requirement set for private individuals by tax authorities in Germany.
 Common sense would dictate to keep those documents until you have received their tax return statement (Steuerbescheid) at least.

 I hope this overview helped you maximize your tax deductions in Germany.
-Feel to leave tips, questions and other comments in the comments section.
+Feel to leave tips, questions and other comments in the comments section how to lower German income tax rate.